 Substitutions

-- Radish - Pick up some crunchy julienne White Korean Pickled Radish, then toss it with the onions, scallions, and jalapenos.
+- Red Radish - Pick up some crunchy julienne White Korean Pickled Radish, then toss it with the onions, scallions, and jalapenos.

 - Quick Stir Fry Sauce Prep Idea - Combine ½ cup of Teriyaki sauce with two tablespoons of Gochujang.
 However, It won't taste quite the same, but it will get you there.
 Ensure to taste for sweetness and add more sugar if needed when making this mixture before cooking it.